You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 Hydrogenated oils

 This one is a tough one as most commercial snacks, even the organic ones, are cooked in hydrogenated oils which are known to be highly inflammatory.
 These would include canola, grapeseed, corn, soy and sunflower oils, and margarine.
-Best to pick snacks made with unrefined coconut, palm or olive oil.
+Best to pick snacks made with unrefined coconut, palm, or olive oil.

-Food Allergens
+Food allergens

 Sodium

-America is dead scared of salt in its oversimplified belief that salt = sodium = hypertension.
-True, but that’s only the case with refined salt which is stripped of all other micronutrients.
 Sea salt is perfectly healthy and should only be used in moderation by people who already have a problem with blood pressure.
 In fact, women with adrenal fatigue are advised to drink 1/2 tsp of sea salt in a glass of water every day.
-For the rest of us, bring on the salt, but sea salt.
-P.S the fancy name “kosher salt” is as good as refined salt, so put it away.
+For the rest of us, bring on the salt, but sea salt instead of the refined stuff.

-Key travel hacks before you travel
+10 key travel hacks before you hit the road

 1. Book an apartment or Airbnb with a kitchen